paulpham157/cyberdesk/infra/README.md

 2. **Edit `warm-pool.yaml`:**
    - Update the `snapshot: name:` field to match the name you found above.
+   - Check the YAML to see if the desired amount of replicas are set.
+In dev, usually 1 is enough.
+In prod, this should probably be much, much higher.
 3. **Apply the warm pool:**
    ```bash
    kubectl apply -f warm-pool.yaml
    ```

-Check the YAML to see if the desired amount of replicas are set.
-In dev, usually 1 is enough.
-In prod, this is much, much higher.

 ## 16. Verify Everything